 Ulster, which includes the six counties of Northern Ireland, draws visitors to its unique feature of basalt columns rising from the sea at the Giant’s Causeway.
 The beauty of Ulster lives in the influence played by several different cultures: the Ulster Scots, the Gaels, the Normans and the Anglo-Normans.

 The province also contains Belfast, the capital of Northern Ireland and the birthplace of the Titanic.

-The four provinces are diverse, so we have broken them down by county, highlighting familiar attractions as well as lesser-known sights to delight history buffs, golfers, nature lovers, and fans of the arts and leisure alike.
-Whether Ireland is a destination of relaxation or of adventure, each county always has something new – or thousands of years old – to discover.
+The four provinces are diverse so whether Ireland is a destination of relaxation or adventure, each one always has something new – or thousands of years old – to discover.